Skip to content

 Overview

-OmicsBrige is an intuitive platform that integrates and visualises diverse omics datasets.
-Our tool assists researchers in identifying key genes with functional and clinical relevance, supporting hypothesis generation.
-It also functions as a centralised database for efficient data storage and access, minimising scattered datasets and enhancing overall data accessibility.
+OmicsBridge is an intuitive platform that integrates and visualizes diverse omics datasets.
+Our tool helps researchers identify key genes with functional and clinical relevance, supporting hypothesis generation.
+It also serves as a centralized database for efficient data storage and access, reducing scattered datasets and improving overall data accessibility.

-You can use OmicsBridge in a stand alone web interface at https://omicsbridge.dkfz.de.
-There, the uploaded data will be deleted after you close the tab.
+You can use OmicsBridge through a standalone web interface at https://omicsbridge.dkfz.de.
+Please note that uploaded data will be deleted after you close the tab.
 If you want to deploy OmicsBridge in your local environment, please follow the instructions below.

 Interface overview